nitram509/temperature-based-fan-control-for-time-capsule/README.md

 ### Record temperature time series and visualize it

 To adjust your own setup, I recommend to record a time series and figure out your own thresholds.
-See [howto-docker.md](howto-timeseries.md) for details how to record and visualize such time series.
+See [howto-timeseries.md](howto-timeseries.md) for details how to record and visualize such time series.

 ![example temperature](temperature-graph.png?raw=true)
+This time series shows how temperature changes over time.
+Circa 17:00 the backup was started, so the temperature increased.

 ##### License